nathanielks/Shortcodes-Generator/README.md

 array and this plugin.
 [How neat is that?](http://bit.ly/Pvj4ie)

 To check out more details on how to use the plugin, please visit [the plugin site.](http://fightthecurrent.org/plugins/shortcodes-generator)

+Note: This plugin requires at LEAST PHP 5.3.
+If you're not sure what version of PHP you're using, consult your host.

 ## Credits ##